t-systems-on-site-services-gmbh/german-elmo-model/README.md

   - [usage_character.py](https://github.com/allenai/bilm-tf/blob/master/usage_character.py)
   - [usage_token.py](https://github.com/allenai/bilm-tf/blob/master/usage_token.py)

-For fine tuning see here: https://github.com/allenai/bilm-tf#how-to-do-fine-tune-a-model-on-additional-unlabeled-data
+For fine tuning see here: [How to do fine tune a model on additional unlabeled data?](https://github.com/allenai/bilm-tf#how-to-do-fine-tune-a-model-on-additional-unlabeled-data)

 ## Content of the Tarball
 These files are needed to use the ELMo model: